 This 3.7 meters (12 feet) high storm surge was certainly devastating, and it likely robbed a few Texan residents of their lives, but it still wasn’t the worst part of the hurricane.
 That was the precipitation, which broke all kinds of American rainfall records.

-Thanks to nothing more than chance, Harvey spent most of its time stalled over the city of Houston, a major metropolitan center built on a flat landscape.
+Harvey spent most of its time stalled over the city of Houston, a major metropolitan center built on a flat landscape.
 At the time of writing, it’s unleashed 86 trillion liters (about 19 trillion gallons) of water on that city, about three times more than was dropped during the entirety of Hurricane Katrina.

 Thanks to a strong understanding of some very basic physics, scientists can say with certainty that climate change made this worse than it should have been too.
 As explained by renowned climatologist Michael Mann on a Facebook post, warmer air holds more moisture than colder air – and eventually, all that moisture will fall out as rain.